 Paths & Trails

-Arran has a extensive network of paths and trails with a wide range to suit all abilities and level of fitness.
+Arran has an extensive network of paths and trails with a wide range to suit all abilities and level of fitness.
 There are high level mountain walks for the more experienced with some challenging full day adventures including the 'Three Beinns Horseshoe' (826m), a classic Scottish hill walk via Beinn Nuis, Beinn Tarsuinn and Beinn a ’Chliabhain and The Caisteal Abhail (859m), well worth the climb for spectacular views of the whole island.
-If you are less confident but keen to explore, then contact Lucy Wallace at Arran Wild Walks for advice and book onto a guided walk with experienced mountain guides.
+If you are less confident but keen to explore, then contact Lucy Wallace at Arran Wild Walks or Otters Tail to book onto a guided walk with experienced mountain guides.
 Alternatively, join the Arran Mountain Festival in May for a weekend of guided mountain walks, outdoor activities and social gatherings.

 There are also miles of forestry trails leading to waterfalls and spectacular viewpoints, such as Glenashdale Falls and Eas Mor.
 The Arran Coastal Way, provides a continuous 100k route of the island.
 You can also discover ancient sites, including the Standing Stones at Machrie Moor, King's Caves near Machrie and the Giant's Graves in Whiting Bay.

-LATEST NEWS 2017: The coastal way group have greatly improved the route between King's Cross and Lamlash with impressively long sections of boardwalk.
+The Arran Coastal Way group have greatly improved the route between King's Cross and Lamlash with impressively long sections of boardwalk.
 Not all land-owners have shared the vision so there are gaps in the walkway and you have to pick your way along the rocky shore.
 It can be muddy and slippery in these places so you need to take care and wear walking boots with good ankle support (not your best trainers!).
 It takes around 1.5 hours with approx. 50% boardwalk / 50% shore.
 Check the tides before you set out as a very high tide will make it more difficult and you might need to scramble through the woodland.
-You will see lots of wildlife on the way including herons, oyster catchers and numerous other seabirds and perhaps a seal or otter.
+You will see lots of wildlife on the way including herons, oystercatchers and numerous other seabirds and perhaps a seal or otter.

 Brodick Castle & Country Park offers a programme of guided walks in the summer months and there are a number of woodland trails, including The Duchess Bathing Pools, The Balmoral Drive and Dan's Walk, a sculpture trail created by a renowned local artist, Tim Pomeroy.